 - List activities, service performed, dates and total hours volunteered.

-- List teams, position, awards and grade.
+- List teams, position, awards, and grade level.

 - Employment/ Internships

-- Start with most recent employment and list dates
+- Start with most recent employment and list dates along with duties.

 If your child is having trouble creating this resume, most college counselors can help, including myself.
 Email me at [email protected] for the student resume template or if you’d like my professional opinion and suggestions for the one you’ve already created.